Information about changes to Claims Management in response to the Covid-19 outbreak.

 Designated Settings Indemnity Support

-The indemnity arrangements will be supervised by DHSC and administered by NHS Resolution.
-We have published some frequently asked questions about the Designated Settings Indemnity Support here.
-For more information on the indemnity arrangements, please contact CTIS@resolution.nhs.uk
+The indemnity arrangements were supervised by DHSC and administered by NHS Resolution.
+We have published some frequently asked questions about the Designated Settings Indemnity Support.
+For more information on the indemnity arrangements, please contact firstname.lastname@example.org.

 To assist with the discharge of patients from hospital who require short term step down care, for example those awaiting social care packages, DHSC has worked with some hotel providers to arrange for the use of their premises.
 Such premises will be treated as the occupant’s temporary residence.